 What language delays look like

-If a child doesn’t seem to understand what’s being said around him at an age-appropriate level, there’s a good chance he might be having some trouble with language – specifically, receptive language.
+If a child doesn’t seem to understand what’s being said around them at an age-appropriate level, there’s a good chance they might be having some trouble with language – specifically, receptive language.
 It can be a cause for concern if a one-year-old child doesn’t pay attention to speech, follow simple, one-step commands or requests, or understand what “no” means.
 By 18 months, it may be cause for concern if a child can’t point to objects and people when they’re named.

 Another sign to look out for is lack of engagement with you.
 That could mean not seeming to notice if you are or aren’t in a room, or it could be a more subtle reluctance to have back-and-forth interactions with you or other caregivers.
-Regression, or seeming to lose skills or words he already knew may also be a sign of a problem.
+Regression, or seeming to lose skills or words they already knew may also be a sign of a problem.

 Finally, while there’s a wide range of “normal” development for this age range, at this point, most children have started to take some steps in the direction of expressive language – that is, language that’s meant to express a feeling or a desire.
 This might be happening in the form of a baby-talk version of real words, through gesturing and grunting, or even in single real words and phrases.
-What these different forms and stages of expressive language development mean is that a young child understands the way that language is used to communicate, and that he is working on developing the ability to use language this way, too.
+What these different forms and stages of expressive language development mean is that a young child understands the way that language is used to communicate, and that they are working on developing the ability to use language this way, too.

-If you do think your child’s speech might be delayed, it’s a good idea to get him evaluated by a pediatrician.
+If you do think your child’s speech might be delayed, it’s a good idea to get them evaluated by a pediatrician.
 Early evaluation and Early Intervention services make a huge difference in terms of outcome.
 If you have more questions about speech delays, your child’s next well-child visit could be a great time to bring them up.